Nose Always Running? 12 Surprising Reasons You Have the Sniffles

 You have acid reflux

 When a person has reflux laryngitis, acid comes up from the stomach and travels through the esophagus and into the throat and the back of the nose.
 The person might start to sniffle without feeling the indigestion usually associated with acid reflux, Dr. Rebeiz says.
 “They typically have heartburn, but they can have it without heartburn,” he says.
-Another reason for heartburn and sniffles may be seasonal allergies—here’s how to know if allergies are causing your heartburn.
+It often occurs without typical heartburn symptoms.
+Another reason for sniffles may be seasonal allergies—here’s how to know if allergies are causing your heartburn.

 You have anxiety